Join the Marine Corps League and see how your life continues as a Marine!

 Our Detachment

 Our Detachment is dedicated to helping the Marines in Bell County, Central Texas.
 We are a 501c (4) nonprofit organization.
 Members of The Louis W. Qualls Detachment, as good citizens and in our virtue of service, help support many groups and individuals in the Temple and Killeen Urbanized Areas of Texas.
-(Copperas Cove, Killeen, Harker Heights, Nolansville, Salado, Morgan’s Point, Belton, Temple, Academy, Rogers.
+(Copperas Cove, Killeen, Harker Heights, Nolanville, Salado, Morgan’s Point, Belton, Temple, Academy, Rogers.
 Heidenheimer, etc.) Every year, we donate to different charitable organizations such as:

 • Toys for Tots